CurtisNewbie/FileEncryption/README.md

 <h1> Current Issues </h1>

-I have spent only around 2 hours on it (Of course, it takes like five minutes for some people.
-I know!) from design to implementation.
-So, it can only encrypt/decrypt image files (even though it does allow you to enter file name extension).
+It can only encrypt/decrypt image files (even though it does allow you to enter file name extension).
 I will add more functionalities to it for sure.

 <h1> How to use it? </h1>